karammasad/DetectBot/README.md

 #### Get all items

-Replace 'XXXX' in authCredentials.py with your Twitter Developer App keys
+Replace 'XXX' in authCredentials.py with your Twitter Developer App keys

 | Parameter | Type     | Description                |